edahlgren/demo-cli/specs/data/guide/template.md

 ## Summary

-The data section contains information about included datasets that are compatible with the demo, for executing a number of experiments.
+The data section contains information about included data sets that are compatible with the demo, for executing a number of experiments.

 ## Requirements